agyonov/CryptoEx/readme_nuget.md

 This project **does not** have an intention to be a full-featured library that fully implements all possible features and applications in all possible scenarios for digital signatures (In my humble opinion it is not feasible option anyway).
-Rather than, that it's purpose is to be used as a reference (or example if you prefer) of how to achieve some tasks using platforms abilities in some areas and how to extend minor platform gaps in other areas.
+Rather than, that it's purpose is to be used as a reference (or example if you prefer) of how to achieve some tasks using platform's abilities in some areas and how to extend minor platform's gaps in other areas.

 ### Example areas and gaps